-A duly qualified person who is experienced in designing and/or installing groundwater monitoring wells, such as a groundwater consultant or groundwater-well driller, should assess the UPSS site and determine the number and positioning of the wells.
+A duly qualified person who is experienced in designing and/or installing groundwater monitoring wells, such as a groundwater consultant or groundwater well driller, should assess the UPSS site and determine the number and positioning of the wells.

-The wells must be positioned to maximise the likelihood of intercepting contaminated groundwater if the UPSS were to leak.
-As a minimum, there must be one well installed up-gradient of the UPSS and two wells down-gradient.
-If groundwater cannot be found within 10 metres of the surface, an alternative leak detection system may be considered.
+The wells should be positioned to maximise the likelihood of intercepting contaminated groundwater if the UPSS were to leak.
+As a minimum, there should be one well installed up-gradient of the UPSS and two wells down-gradient.
+If groundwater cannot be found by a depth of 10 metres an alternative leak detection system should be considered.

-The person who designs and/or installs groundwater monitoring wells is required to provide the person responsible for the UPSS with a written report on the installation of the groundwater monitoring wells.
-This report must outline the final construction details of the wells and the industry standards met in their design and installation.
-It must also confirm that the wells' design, location and installation satisfy industry best-practice requirements.
+The person who designs and/or installs a groundwater monitoring well is required to provide the person responsible for the UPSS with a written report on the installation of the groundwater monitoring wells.
+This report must outline the final construction details of the wells and the industry standards met in their design and installation, and confirm that the wells' design, location and installation satisfy industry best-practice requirements.

-The location of each groundwater monitoring well and its designated number (e.g. MW 1, MW 2, etc.) must be identified in the fuel system operation plan (section 4.2).
+The location of each groundwater monitoring well and its designated number (e.g. MW 1, MW 2, etc.) must be identified as part of the fuel system operation plan.